-In the Autumn 2018 budget the Chancellor announced that from April 2020 changes would be made to Principal Private Residence Relief (otherwise known as “PPR”) and Lettings Relief (“LR”), which could have a major impact on the gains arising when you sell a property that is, or has at some stage, been your main residence.
+In the Autumn 2018 budget the Chancellor announced that from April 2020 changes would be made to Principal Private Residence Relief (otherwise known as “PPR”) and Lettings Relief (“LR”), which has had a major impact on the taxable gains arising when a property is sold that is, or has at some stage, been your main residence.

 Private Residence Relief:

 Briefly, PPR is a tax relief that reduces, or often (subject to conditions*) extinguishes any taxable gain that arises when you sell your main residence.
 The amount of PPR available is determined by reference to the amount of time the property qualifies as your main residence.
 Providing the property has been your main residence at some point, tax legislation provides that the final 9 months of ownership (previously 18 months up to April 2020) will always qualify for the relief, this is regardless as to how the property is actually used during that period.
 For disabled people or those in care homes, this final period exemption is extended to 36 months.

 By way of an example, let’s compare the reliefs available if a house was sold pre and post April 2020.